 This Guidance is designed to guide the planning of all U.S. Ski & Snowboard sanctioned domestic competitions and does not account for sport-specific protocols.
-Sport-specific protocols will be released separately and in a timely manner.
+Sport-specific protocols can be found at https://usskiandsnowboard.org/covid-19/return-competition.

 Primary considerations for returning to domestic competition are the rules and regulations set forth by public health authorities and state and local governments, which will be different across the country.
 The secondary consideration should be the specific recommendations set forth in this document.
 In either case (State/Local or U.S. Ski & Snowboard), the portions of each regulation which are more restrictive should be the guidance that is followed.
 This also does not prevent associations, local clubs, and competition organizers from adopting even more strict or more conservative approaches than those mandated by local public health authorities or recommended by the U.S. Ski & Snowboard Guidance.